 “Typically, when you ask a programmer to explain to a layperson what a programming language is, they will say that it is how you tell a computer what to do.
 But if that was all, why would they be so passionate about programming languages when they talk among themselves?
 In reality, programming languages are how programmers express and communicate ideas!” - Rossum

-We've rounded up resources to explain Python for data science in full and to help you best communicate your ideas.
+We've rounded up resources to explain Python for data science to help you best communicate your ideas and prepare for data science software engineering interview questions.
 Check them out below.

 If you haven’t yet begun your career as a data scientist, set yourself up for success by learning Python.
 Python is the most loved programming language among data professionals, and is projected to stay in that position for years to come.